madeintheusb/NusbioMCU/README.md

 Facts

-    Every thing is plug in play
+    Every thing is plug and play
     All .NET source is written in C# and is open-source

 Links